AmigaOS 4: Versions 1.0 to 1.3

 The first AmigaOS was introduced in 1985 and developed by Commodore International.
 It was nicknamed Workbench from the name of its Graphical user interface (GUI), due to an error of Commodore Marketing and Sales Department, which labeled the OS disk just with the name "Workbench Disk" and not with the correct name "AmigaOS Disk (Workbench)".
 The first versions of AmigaOS (1.0 and up to 1.3) are here indicated with the name of their original disks to preserve original custom.

 Versions 2.0 to 3.1

 Workbench 2.0 improvements introduced a lot of major advances to the GUI of Amiga operating system.
 The blue and orange colour scheme was replaced with a grey and light blue with 3D aspect in the border of the windows.
 The Workbench was no longer tied to the 640×256 (PAL) or 640×200 (NTSC) display modes, and much of the system was improved with an eye to making future expansion easier.
 For the first time, a standardised "look and feel" was added.
-This was done by creating the Amiga Style Guide, and including libraries and software which assisted developers in making conformant software.
+This was done by creating the Amiga Style Guide, and including libraries and software that assisted developers in making conformant software.
 Technologies included the GUI element creation library gadtools, the software installation scripting language Installer, and the AmigaGuide hypertext help system.